seanpm2001/GitHub_Stats_A/Seasons/4/README.md

 | :octocat: | Previous season [`3`](/Seasons/3/) | **Current season:** [`4`](/Seasons/4/) | Next season [`5`](/Seasons/5/) | :octocat: |
 |---|---|---|---|---|

-This is an oveview of the fifth season (30 days, day 91-120) of using this tool (until the Personal Access Token expires) this season may last longer, as the access token couldn't be renewed on 2022 September 10th/11th.
+This is an oveview of the fifth season (30 days, day 91-120) of using this tool (until the Personal Access Token expires)

-This season starts with 2022, Sunday, September 25th.
-It may last more than 30 days.
+This season starts with 2022, Sunday, September 25th. <!-- It may last more than 30 days. !-->

 <!-- A large segment (well over half) of this season contains no data, due to my GitHub account being flagged for 23 days and counting. !-->